 At the same time, the mainstream music business had gotten wise to the burgeoning success of heavy metal and were busy making a more accessible, radio-friendly version, infusing metal elements into glam and arena rock to create a form of music that has at different times and places been called "glam metal", "pop metal", "Eighties metal" (a serious misnomer as there were plenty of other forms of metal at the time), "Hair Metal

 ", "cock rock," and other more unflattering terms (some, like glam metal, oft get confused with '70s Glam Rock

-, and a sleazy Hotter and Sexier
+, a very polished, anti-metal production, and a sleazy Hotter and Sexier

 image with androgynous musicians in highly sexualized